chhhris/developer-portal/README.md

 * JSON formatted via [Jbuilder templates](https://github.com/rails/jbuilder)
 * Authentication via [API Auth](https://github.com/mgomes/api_auth)
 * Authorization via [Pundit](https://github.com/elabs/pundit)
-* Rate limiting via [Rack::Attack gem](https://github.com/kickstarter/rack-attack) from Kickstarter
+* Rate limiting via [Rack::Attack](https://github.com/kickstarter/rack-attack) (Kickstarter)

 ### Known issues / Design considerations / To Do's
 * Implement SSL for production and development.
-In development this would require generating a self signed SSL cert (key, csr and certificate), updating configs to force SSL in prod and dev files, and finally if you are using OS X you would add the cert to Keychain Access.
+In development this would require generating a self signed SSL cert (key, csr and certificate), updating configs to force SSL in prod and dev files, add the cert to Keychain Access (OS X).
 * Enable CORS (cross origin HTTP requests) if frontend client and backend are hosted on different domains.
+* Refactor / rethink how API key / auth token is requested and returned to user.
 * Paginate API response data.
 * Add ApplicationsController specs (I ran out of time; DevelopersController specs are representative).
-* Add specs to test Authorization with Pundit (that only relevant Developer can edit their own applications)
+* Add specs to test Authorization with Pundit (that only the Application's Developer can edit their own applications)
 * Add specs to test Rate Limiting.
 Sample spec e.g.
 ```
 describe "throttle excessive requests by IP address" do